Cedu1402/bigdatabot/README.md

 # BigDataBot
-AI-driven analysis of meme tokens on pump.fun using blockchain data.
+ML-driven analysis of meme tokens on pump.fun using blockchain data.

 ## Overview